Call reception on 01322 862147

 “Which one of you, having a hundred sheep and losing one of them, does not leave the ninety-nine in the wilderness and go after the one that is lost until he finds it?”
 Luke 15:4 As outlined in the Church of England Statement of Entitlement, at Sutton-at-Hone CE Primary School, we believe that Religious Education should enable every child to flourish and to live life in all its fullness.
 (John 10:10).
 It will help educate for dignity and respect encouraging all to live well together.

-Our RE curriculum that aims to enable children to; acquire a deep knowledge and understanding of Christian belief and practice, explore key concepts and questions and explore a range of different religious beliefs and practises.
+Our RE curriculum aims to enable children to; acquire a deep knowledge and understanding of Christian belief and practice, explore key concepts and questions and explore a range of different religious beliefs and practises.
 RE is taught on a once weekly basis throughout the school in a variety of different ways.
 In addition to this, each year group visits a place of worship and we have a whole day dedicated to RE in the summer term.
 Religious education has a high profile role within our school and it forms a very important part of our Christian vision.
 In addition to this, RE contributes to pupils’ understanding of spiritual, moral, social and cultural development and British Values.

 Intent